-- 9. Not staying on budget.
+9. Not staying on budget.
 Yes, you need a budget, and you need to stick to it.
 Once couples start exceeding a budget, the tendency might be to say, "Well, you only do this once!", throw costs out the window, and wind up starting a new life together thousands of dollars in debt.
 Instead, use the budget as a tool to figure out what you can cut and what you can save.
 You need to allot funds to different parts of your wedding based on how important you feel that item is and how much you value that part of your wedding.
 Food?
 Venue?
 Music and entertainment?
 Photography?
 Dove release?
-We want people to leave the wedding raving about how incredible the wedding experience was, so worth the trip and so "you guys" that is what your budget should focus on. - 10.
-Not hiring experts.
+We want people to leave the wedding raving about how incredible the wedding experience was, so worth the trip and so "you guys" - that is what your budget should focus on.

+10. Not hiring experts.
 Yes, you can save a little money by using friends and family but lower your expectations too.
-Too often couples get 'friends' to do jobs that professionals should have done: whether it your uncle with his sweet new camera taking all the wedding photos, or your cousin playing the wrong song for your trip down the aisle off his Iphone.
+Too often couples get 'friends' to do jobs that professionals should have done whether it your uncle with his sweet new camera taking all the wedding photos, or your cousin playing the wrong song for your trip down the aisle off his iPhone.
+Listen and learn from the nightmare stories within your friend group.
 Trust professionals for your peace of mind.
 If you get what you pay for, how much is your peace of mind worth?
 Fast forward to the week of your wedding, are you cool, calm and excited?
 Or frantic, stressed, and worried?
 Wedding professionals can help you enjoy that week.
 Do your research, hire a great team, then trust they will deliver more than you expect!

 11. Getting too drunk the night before.
-Yes, I know everyone is arriving in town a few days before the wedding, but that doesn't mean everyone has to be drunk for the entire time leading up to your wedding.
-Save some energy and good times for the wedding!
-Don't plan bachelor/bachelorette parties for the week of your wedding.
+Yes, I know everyone is arriving in town a few days before the wedding, but that does not mean everyone has to be drunk for the entire time leading up to your wedding.
+Save some energy and good times for the wedding night!
+I have had brides in tears because everyone was so tired and hungover on their big day.
+Do not plan bachelor/bachelorette parties for the week of your wedding.
 The last thing you need is to wake up with a headache, puffy skin, fuzzy head, or worse, an upset stomach.
-Do yourself a favor, skip drinking the night before; your wedding pictures will thank you...
+Do yourself a favor, skip drinking the night before; your wedding pictures will thank you.

-12. Failing to consider your guests experience.
-Yes, it's YOUR day but what about your guests?
+12. Failing to consider your guest's experience.
+Yes, it is YOUR day but what about your guests?
 A good host always considers his or her guests.
 When planning your wedding, always picture yourselves as a guest at your own wedding.
 What would YOU do between the ceremony and reception?
 How hungry would you be waiting for dinner?
 How HOT would you be sitting in the sun for the ceremony?
-Would you like a 26 minute slideshow?
+Would you like a 26-minute slideshow?
 What songs would your GUESTS like to dance to?
-Sure you and your spouse love indie music, bluegrass, and acid jazz, but will that pack your floor and have guests raving about your wedding party weeks, months, and years later?
+Sure, you and your spouse love indie music, bluegrass, and acid jazz, but will that pack your floor and have guests raving about your wedding party weeks, months, and years later?